 In the quarter-final of the 2006 World Cup, Zinedine Zidane produced one of the great individual performances.

 Zidane had announced prior to the tournament that he would retire following its conclusion.
-We all know how it finished for the great man, but performances like the one he put on against Brazil in the last eight are what he should always be remembered for.
+We all know how it finished for the great man, but performances like the one he put on against Brazil are what he should always be remembered for.

 But after scoring in the second-round victory over Spain, the then-34-year-old rolled back the years against Brazil in what was the first meeting between the two sides at a World Cup since the midfielder’s two headers had fired France to glory in the 1998 final.